mpa139/allanlab/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/SpinFluc.png){: style="width: 80%; float: center; margin: 10px"}

 ## Twisted bilayer graphene and other super-periodicities
 We have proposed that artificial super-periodicities can lead to improved superconductivity, both because of increased density of states and because of phase space arguments (see image from our SciPost publication below).
 Probably for different reasons, twisted bilayer graphene has been shown to superconduct!
+We are investigate this material with the groups of Efetov, Baumberger, and van der Molen.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/SciPost.png){: style="width: 80%; float: center; margin: 0px"}